David Cameron criticises 'snobbish' attacks on business

 "In recent months we've heard some dangerous rhetoric creep into our national debate that wealth creation is somehow anti-social, that people in business are out for themselves," he said.

 "We have got to fight this mood with all we've got.
 Not just because it's wrong for our economy because we need the jobs and investment it brings, but because it's wrong for our society.
 Business is not just about making money, as vital as that is.
-It's also the most powerful force for social progress the world has ever known."'Confused and inconsistent'
+It's also the most powerful force for social progress the world has ever known."

 Mr Cameron said he was "sick of anti-business snobbery", adding: "The snobbery that says business has no inherent moral worth like the state does, that it isn't really to be trusted, that it should stay out of social concerns and stick to making the money that pays the taxes."